SixArm/gpg-decrypt/README.md

     example.txt

+## Related

+These commands are related:

-Also see our `gpg-encrypt` command to encrypt a file using our best settings.
+  * `gpg-encrypt`: encrypt a file using our best settings.

+  * `gpg-decrypt`: decrypt a file using our best settings.

+  * `gpg-decrypt-solo`: decrypt a file using our best settings, with no agent.

+## Tracking

+  * Command: gpg-decrypt
+  * Version: 3.0.0
+  * Created: 2010-05-20
+  * Updated: 2017-09-04
+  * License: GPL
+  * Contact: Joel Parker Henderson (joel@joelparkerhenderson.com)